MrBobNl/BobVPN/README.md

 # BobVPN
 Custom implementation of OpenVPN (usermanagement, server, multi-arch and ddns)

-Work in proces!
-It works but stil needs adjustment hardcoded!
+I use it myself now regularly.
+Last usage is to add an Robustel R2011 to my container to be able to talk to the network the is behind it.
+For proof of conceps in hard to reach location it is perfect!
+Plug it in, everything has an network and internet + secure connection over the vpn of the container :D But still not in the final state i would like, so if you use it, please let me know what i can improve or if you have suggestion ofcourse ;-)
-If you are using Visual Studio Code, install the extension: Todo Tree. you will get a tree on your left bar with what you need to fill in before the build.
+Left some TODO's in there, if you are using Visual Studio Code, install the extension: Todo Tree.
+You will get a tree on your left bar with what you need to fill in before the build.

 # Introduction
 Your looking for an managed OpenVPN with an usermanagement in there that works multi-arch?
 Stop looking! :D